Engineering is an exciting industry, and one which could lead you to a successful and high-paying career.

 How will I be assessed?

 You will be assessed through workplace observations and practical tests.
 You will also complete online tests, assignments and produce a portfolio of evidence.
+This will be part of your end-point assessment.

 What could I do after this course?